cotes2020/jekyll-theme-chirpy/_posts/SOC/PaloAltoNetwork/CortexXDR-Admin-Guid.md

 Start Time Status
 Timestamp of when the collector was installed in the host.
 Displays the Alert ID of the analytics alert that triggered the collector.
 Name of the broker VM initiating the collector.
-Timetamp of the last collector heartbeat.
+Timestampof the last collector heartbeat.
 Timestamp of when the collector was triggered.
 Status of the collector on the host.
 Can be either:
                  Result